lugq1990/automl-engine/README.md

 7. Start `training` with training pipeline with processed data with doing parameters search to find `best parameter's model`, also combined with Neural network search to find best neural models.
 If need `validation` will use some data to do validation that will reduce training data size, or could use trainded `auto_ml` object to do validation will also be fine.
 8. Use `Ensemble` logic to do `voting` or `stacking` to combine trained models as a new more diverse model based on best trained model.
 9.  `Evaluate` each trained models based on validation data and return a ditionary with `training model name`, `training score` and `validation score`.
-10. Support to `export trained models into a new folder` that we want.
+10. Support to `export trained models into a pre-defined folder` that we want.
+11. Support `RESTful API` call based on best trained model based on `test score`.